EasyCorp/EasyAdminBundle/README.md

 Installation
 ------------

-In order to install EasyAdmin you have to edit two files and execute two console commands, as explained in the following steps.
+EasyAdmin installation requires you to edit two files and execute two console commands, as explained in the following steps.

 ### Step 1: Download the Bundle